edge-servers/immunity-docs/general/architecture.rst

 ~~~~~~~~

 `InfluxDB <https://www.influxdata.com/>`_ is the deafult open source
-timeseries DB used in OpenWISP Monitoring.
+timeseries DB used in Immunity Monitoring.

 Elasticsearch
 ~~~~~~~~~~~~~

-`Elasticsearch <https://www.elastic.co/>`_ is an alternative option which can be used in OpenWISP Monitoring as timeseries DB, although it was designed with different purposes related to storing and retrieving data in a fast and efficient way.
+`Elasticsearch <https://www.elastic.co/>`_ is an alternative option which can be used in Immunity Monitoring as timeseries DB, although it was designed with different purposes related to storing and retrieving data in a fast and efficient way.